openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 ### Supported Group Metadata
 * Functional groups (no group type) can be labelled with one of Alexa [display categories](#display-categories).
 It can be set using one of the two formats: `Endpoint.<category>` or `<category>` (e.g `{alexa="Endpoint.Thermostat"}` or `{alexa="Thermostat"}`).
 * Display categories with underscores can be defined in camel cased format (e.g. `{alexa="Endpoint.SecurityPanel"}` => `SECURITY_PANEL`).
-* Child item categories are ignored and only the group category is used on items.
+* Child item categories are ignored and only the group category is used to represent the endpoint.
 * Case is ignored on the category part of the metadata and any value will be made all uppercase before its passed to the Alexa API.

 ### Supported Metadata Labels
 Item metadata labels translate to a set of capabilities and can be used as a convenience to using the longer meta data format configuration.
-These add additional functions and provide the ability to add customization through additional properties which take precedence over the default ones.
+These add additional functions and provide the ability to add customization through additional parameters which take precedence over the default ones.
 Here are some examples:
 ```
 Switch TelevisionPower "Television Power" {alexa="Switchable" [category="TV"]}